 - Card-Carrying Villain: Straight up admits that he is the worst of all vampires, which is saying something.

 - The Champion: to Integra.
 He might be a complete sociopath, but he definitely has Undying Loyalty towards Integra.

 - Characterization Marches On: Chapter 1 is most affected by this.

 - Combat Pragmatist: Sort of.
-He doesn't need guns, but he likes using them, and he feels you're a worth opponent, he'll still fight dirty.
+He doesn't need guns, but he likes using them, and if he feels you're a worthy opponent, he'll still fight dirty.

 - Combat Sadomasochist: He seems to enjoy being harmed.
 He has a habit of allowing his opponent to rip him to bloody pieces, only to regenerate from stuff that Wolverine wouldn't bounce back from before subjecting his opponent to a fast but drawn out, agonizing death that involves lots of dismemberment and impaling.

 - Cool Ship: His ghost ship, the Eagle/Adler.

 - Crazy Consumption: Out of all the vampires' in this series, Alucard really takes the cake with this one.
 So long as Integra orders him to kill, he'll do whatever he damn well pleases to his victims.
 Including tearing off their heads and letting the blood pour into his mouth.
 And using demon dogs to eat them alive.
 Honestly, this guy acts more like a cannibal than a vampire.

 - Cynical Mentor: He's not the best father figure towards Seras.
 Most of the time, he's rather insulting and mean towards her, but he does give her advice and training that has helped her many times before.